“5 Reasons Why Extreme Kids Eat Lunch Alone”

 When you raise an extreme child who has ADHD, you worry about whether your child will always be a loner.
 Here are 5 reasons why your child is having difficulty making (and keeping) friends.

 Raising children with special needs changes the way most run-of-the-mill parents see childhood and its inherent risks.
 Our concerns and fears move quickly from “Will they be picked last in gym class?” to “Will they make it through school?”
-From, “Will anyone show up to their birthday party?” to “Will they end up another statistic, like an addict, or fall victim to suicide?”
+From, “Will anyone show up to their birthday party?” to “Will they end up another statistic or fall victim to suicide?”

 Every parent worries, but when you raise what I call an extreme child, it’s like walking on eggshells in your own home.
 Every emotion can be explosive, and most are unpredictable.
 Feelings cause frustration, and most extreme children struggle with articulation and expression.
 These difficulties cause major riffs when children are young and trying to navigate the treacherous waters of friendship.